wilsonjr/ClusterShapley/README.md

 .. image:: docs/artwork/explanation_iris0.png
 	:alt: Contributions for the embedding of class 0

-The plot shows the contributions of each feature for cluster/class cohesion for the selected cluster/class.
+The plot shows the contributions of each feature for the cohesion of the selected class.
 Example for 'petal length (cm)':

-	* Low feature values (blue) contribute for the cohesion of the selected class/cluster.
+	* Low feature values (blue) contribute for the cohesion of the selected class.
-	* Higher feature values (red) do not contribute for the cohesion.
+	* Higher feature values (red) *do not* contribute for the cohesion.

 **Defining your own clusters**

-Suppose you want to investigate why UMAP cluster 2 classes together while projecting the third one distant in 2D.
+Suppose you want to investigate why UMAP clustered 2 classes together while projecting the third one distant in 2D.

-To investigate that, we can use ClusterShapley to explain how the features contribute to these two major clusters.
+To understand that, we can use ClusterShapley to explain how the features contribute to these two major clusters.

 .. code:: python